harinij/100DaysOfCode/Day 2/README.md

-DAY 2 - React Router, State and Props
+100DaysOfCode Challenge

-#100DaysOfCode
+#DAY 2 - React Router, State and Props

 - Continued working on the buildout of React app for github repo search use case.
 - Created multiple react components and configured their interaction using react router.